-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+- a A legal deed shall not be executed on behalf of the Authority unless authorised by a resolution. - b Subject to standing order 22(a) above, any two Members may sign, on behalf of the Authority, any deed required by law and the Proper Officer shall witness their signatures.

-The above is applicable to a Council without a common seal.
+The above is applicable to an Authority without a common seal.